 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen in the previous section how most small businesses lack the time, human resources and budget to engage in the kind of content marketing that many online experts prescribe.
-What you want to do, then, is be strategic with your limited budget, resources, and time.
+We’ve just seen in the previous section that many small businesses lack the time, resources and budget to engage in the kind of content marketing that many online experts advise doing.
+What you want to do, then, is work smart within your limitations.

-(Posting content to different services one by one is very time-consuming!)
+(Posting content to different channels can be extremely time-consuming!)

 Why not do this instead …